sajonaro/airflow-docker/README.md

 This is a small PoC demonstrating use of airflow + Dbt+ cosmos in docker

 [Dbt](https://www.getdbt.com/) provides:
+  - well structured transformation pipeline
+      * model first approach: i.e. each transformation step is defined as 'model'
   - testing
   - version control
   - modularization & centralization of (analytics) code
-  - model first approach

 [Cosmos](https://www.astronomer.io/cosmos/) provides:
+  - automatic conversion of Dbt projects into DAGs
   - dependency visualization
-  - observability
+  - ability to run any number of Dbt jobs (virtually for free as there is dependency on Dbt core only)

 [Airflow](https://airflow.apache.org/) provides:
-  - orchestrating platform to run Dbt steps as [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#dags)
+  - extensible automation/orchestrating platform to run Dbt steps as [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#dags)
   - web ui
+  - cli
+  - ..and more

 ## 101
 * to start up the stack